aridjayarecipes/cutesrecipes.web.app/content/post/1864-how-to-make-speedy-crispy-skin-salmon-with-garlic-lemon-butter-sauce.md

 - " Fresh cracked black pepper"
 recipeinstructions:
 - "Heat non-stick skillet over medium-high heat and add oil to cover bottom"
-- "Sprinkle salt &amp; pepper on both sides of fish and place skinside down in pan"
+- "Sprinkle salt & pepper on both sides of fish and place skinside down in pan"
 - "Sprinkle half of the garlic powder on fish, reserve half for later"
 - "Add 8 Tbsp of butter, one at a time, to pan"
-- "When skin is golden brown &amp; crispy, flip fish over."
+- "When skin is golden brown & crispy, flip fish over."
 - "Add remainder of garlic powder and butter to pan and baste the fish using a spoon for a minute or 2."
 - "Add zest and juice from 1 lemon to pan, turn fish over and baste for a minute longer"
 - "Plate fish skin-side UP and Sprinkle salt and pepper lightly over crispy skin.
 Pour remaining pan juices directly onto the serving platter.
 Add remaining lemon cut into wedges"